 Award: BEST FOR CIRCULAR DAMAGE

 WHY WE LIKE IT: The unique vacuum design of the gel is the biggest reason to invest in this product.
 It prevents air from ruining the work you’ve done.
-There is also a device included that suctions to your window and steadies the stream of gel.
+A device is also included that suits your window and steadies the gel stream.

-You’ll be able to repair a star, half-moon, bull’s eye, or half-moon-shaped cracks and chips with this windshield repair kit.
+With this windshield repair kit, you’ll be able to repair a star, half-moon, bull’s eye, or half-moon-shaped cracks and chips.
 It includes a strong repair fluid that reaches up to 20 PA.
-It works in around 20 to 30 minutes so you can get back on the road quicker.
+It works in around 20 to 30 minutes, so you can get back on the road quicker.
 The unique vacuum design prevents air from getting into the gel, which can ruin the outcome of the repair job you’re attempting.